ndg63276/alexa-youtube/README.md

 ## Skill is now full
 * This skill has become so popular, I am close to hitting the limits on the free AWS lambda tier, which is 800000 seconds of CPU time per month!
-* I have removed the ARNs from below, so don't start following the instructions, you will get stuck!
+* I have removed the ARNs from below, so only start following the instructions if you are capable of deploying your own lambda instance.
 * If you have your own lambda instance and would like to host some of the load, please raise an issue and I will be in touch.

 ## Updates